snabb/diagio/README.md

 [![GoDoc](https://godoc.org/github.com/snabb/diagio?status.svg)](https://godoc.org/github.com/snabb/diagio)

-The Go package diagio implements I/O wrappers which can be usefull for debugging and other diagnostics purposes.
+The Go package diagio implements I/O wrappers which can be useful for debugging and other diagnostics purposes.

 CounterReader implements an io.Reader which keeps track of bytes read